Alluxio/alluxio/docs/en/operation/Troubleshooting.md

 ### Q: I'm seeing that client connection was rejected by master

 A: When you see errors from applications like `"alluxio.exception.status.UnavailableException:
-Failed to connect to BlockMasterClient @ hostname:19998 after 13 attempts"` and also find the following warning messages in `logs/master.log`: `"WARN  TThreadPoolServer - Task has been rejected by ExecutorService 9 times till timedout, reason: java.util.concurrent.RejectedExecutionException:
-Task org.apache.thrift.server.TThreadPoolServer$WorkerProcess@22fba58c rejected from java.util.concurrent.ThreadPoolExecutor@19593091[Running, pool size = 2048, active threads = 2048,
-queued tasks = 0, completed tasks = 14]"`, it indicates that the Alluxio master server has run out threads in its thread pool to serve new incoming client requests.
+Failed to connect to BlockMasterClient @ hostname:19998 after 13 attempts"`, a possibility is the Alluxio master server has run out threads in its thread pool to serve new incoming client requests.

 To solve this issue, you can try:
 - Increase the thread pool size on the master to serve client requests by increasing